andrew/ultimate-awesome/README.md

 - [awesome-colab-project](https://github.com/LC1332/awesome-colab-project) - Awesome Colab Projects Collection.
 - [JS-Cheatsheet](https://github.com/lifeparticle/JS-Cheatsheet) - 🖥 Cheatsheet for JavaScript.
 - [awesome-list-microservice](https://github.com/lovejavaee/awesome-list-microservice) - Awesome list of microservice architecture resources.
-- [awesome-robotics-teaching](https://github.com/mathworks-robotics/awesome-robotics-teaching) - Collection of curriculum and useful examples for robotics and autonomous systems education using MATLAB® and Simulink® for different stages of learning.
 - [awesome-iview](https://github.com/mudin/awesome-iview) - A curated list of iView (A high quality UI Toolkit built on Vue.js 2.0) resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about iView that we keep up-to-date
 - [awesome-gnn-privacy](https://github.com/NDS-VU/awesome-gnn-privacy) - This repository aims to provide links to works about privacy attacks and privacy preservation on graph data with Graph Neural Networks (GNNs).
 - [Awesome-AIML-Data-Ops](https://github.com/nellaivijay/Awesome-AIML-Data-Ops) - Awesome AI -ML-Data Ops.
 - [awesome-chemical-data](https://github.com/neo-chem/awesome-chemical-data) - Curated list of known efforts in collecting and/or curating of chemical/materials data .
-- [awesome-ux-engineer](https://github.com/obetomuniz/awesome-ux-engineer) - A repository of resources and knowledge for and about UX Engineers.
 - [Awesome-LLM-Productization](https://github.com/oscinis-com/Awesome-LLM-Productization) - Awesome-LLM-Productization: a curated list of tools/tricks/news/regulations about AI and Large Language Model (LLM) productization.
 - [awesome-dynamic-NeRF](https://github.com/pdaicode/awesome-dynamic-NeRF) - A curated list of awesome neural radiance fields for dynamic scenes.
 - [awesome-documentation](https://github.com/pengqun/awesome-documentation) - 📃 A curated and up-to-date list of resources on software documentation templates, tools, guides, examples, etc.